 6.08 Grant Proposal and Post-Award Administration

-Government Relations and Grants, a division of Institutional Advancement, on behalf of the College directs the preparation of grant proposals submitted to public and selected private funding agencies and leads post-award administration.
+Government Relations and Grants, a division of Institutional Advancement, directs the preparation of grant proposals submitted to public and selected private funding agencies and leads post-award administration on behalf of the College.
 The President of the College reviews and approves all grant applications before they are submitted to funding agencies and is the only individual authorized to accept a grant award on behalf of the College.

-D. Proposal Approval & Submittal: Government Relations and Grants routes completed grant proposals to representatives of all College administrative units that are affected by the proposed grant activities for their review and signature before the proposal is presented to the President for approval.
-This approval process includes the determination of the appropriate recipient of funds—either the College or the CPCC Foundation.
+Government Relations and Grants routes completed grant proposals to representatives of all College administrative units that are affected by the proposed grant activities for their review and signature before the proposal is presented to the President for approval.
+This approval process includes the determination of the appropriate recipient of funds — either the College or the Central Piedmont Foundation.
 After the approval process, Government Relations and Grants submits the completed proposal to the funding agency.

 The Vice President for Finance and Administrative Services oversees the financial aspects of a funded project in accord with the policies of the College and the funding sources and ensures that all costs to the College, both direct and indirect, have been included in the grant when appropriate.